vouksh/PingLogger/README.md

 ## Features ##
 * Offers 2 distribution methods
   * Single-file that can be placed anywhere and ran.
-Tradeoffs are file size and more manual clean up if you want to remove it.
+Trade offs are file size and more manual clean up if you want to remove it.
   * Installer that defaults to C:\PingLogger.
 Smaller download, and allows for easy removal.
 * Allows for many simultaneous hosts to be logged at one time.
   * Only limit is your network capabilities.
   * Verifies that the host exists before starting.
-* Extremely flexibile
+* Extremely flexible
   * Change your timeout, packet size, ping interval, or warning threshold.
   * Great for power users.
 * Can start on demand, or with windows logon.
-* Interface adapts to users dark/light mode prefences in Windows.
+* Interface adapts to users dark/light mode presences in Windows.

 ## Help!! ##
 #### Unsure of what something does? ####